EnzoBnl/enzobnl/spark.md

   // shuffle names, with a pre-aggregation
   .distinct()
   .map(name => (name.charAt(0), 1))
-  // shuffle light (one character, 1) pairs .reduceByKey(_ + _)
+  // light shuffle of (one character, 1) pairs, pre-aggregated .reduceByKey(_ + _)
 ```

---> While it adds an additional shuffle it still reduces the total amount of shuffled data.
+--> While it adds an additional shuffle, it still reduces the total amount of shuffled data, making the job faster

 ### 7) Exchanges planning (SQL)
 Exchange are carefully optimized by Catalyst and are ordered to be as cheap as possible.